CptbeffHeart/SimpleElevator/README.md

 # How to use
 To use them place two or more elevators in the same X and Z coordinates, to move between them simply jump to go to the elevator above or sneak to go to the one below.

-# Install
-Add the latest [nova](https://github.com/xenondevs/Nova) version in your plugin folder, then restart the server.<br>
-Put this addon on the addon folder `plugins/Nova/addons`
->[!Tip]
-> You can follow the [official nova setup guide](https://xenondevs.xyz/docs/nova/admin/setup/).

 # Obtain
 The white elevator can be take from the inventory `/nova items` on the `Misc` tab
 </br>